website watertownhistory.org

 to display their ability before the footlights.

-being present at the best performance by both professional and local talent and
+opportunity of being present at the best performance by both professional and

 04 02 New Five Cent Theatre.
 The